thomassuedbroecker/operator-helloworld/documentation/exercises/03-exercise.md

 * Build image of our Operator and push it to [Quay.io](https://quay.io/)
 * Deploy Operator to OpenShift cluster

-Example usage deploy and create a helloworld application:
+Example usage to deploy the operator from the [Quay.io](https://quay.io/) container registry and create a new helloworld application using the operator:

-* Deploy gif:
+* Deploy operator gif:

 ![](../images/ex-3-01-deploy-operator.gif)